Why It’s OK To Use Repetition in Your Writing

 Go easy on the synonyms

 The biggest mistake that writers often make is to overuse synonyms to replace perfectly normal words.
 One of the most common ways synonyms are overused is when describing a character’s physical traits.
-Many have become so overused that they’ve become cliches.
+Many are so overused that they’ve become clichés.

 There are literally hundreds of posts on social media lamenting the overuse of synonyms for eyes or colours.
 “Orbs,” “pools,” and “spheres” are just a few of the ways that writers incorrectly use synonyms to describe eyes.
 “Emerald orbs” or “amber spheres” may sound poetic, but they’re certainly not clear.

 Before you spend too long looking for a synonym to avoid repetition in your writing, ask yourself this one simple question.
 Does this word make my meaning clearer?
 If the answer is no, then stick to clarity.
 Why use “orbs” when “eyes” will do?